Born in Bangalore, India, on the 7th of February 1821, the son of Sergeant William Bainton of the 13th Light Dragoons and his wife, Elizabeth.

 Baptised there on the 28th of February 1821 by the Revd.
 William Malkins.

-A sister, Ann, was born at Arcot on the 21st of December 1819 and baptised on the 5th of January 1820 by the Revd.
+A sister, Ann, was born at Arcot [125 miles east of Bangalore] on the 21st of December 1819 and baptised on the 5th of January 1820 by the Revd.
 R. Smith, Chaplain.

 His father died at Bangalore on the 17th of May 1821 and was buried on the same day by the Revd W. Malkins.

-His mother, Elizabeth, married again on the 11th of July 1821, the India Office Records showing that:
+His mother, Elizabeth, married again on the 11th of July 1821.
+The India Office Records show:

 "John Hibberd, of Bangalore, Troop Sgt.
 Major of H.M.'s 13th Light Dragoons, bachelor, and Elizabeth Bainton of the same place, widow, were married by banns and the consent of friends, in the church at Bangalore, by me - W. Malkins, Chaplain."